shabin5785/Golang_notes/Go_2.md

 classif ying runes.
 Each function takes a single rune argument and retur ns a boole an.
 Conversion functions like ToUpper and ToLower convert a rune into the given cas e if it is a letter.

+**Constants**
+-Constants are expressions whose value is known to the compiler and whose evaluation is guaranteed to occ ur at compile time, not at run time.
+The underlying typ e of every constant is a basic typ e: boole an, string, or number.

+-Many computations on constants can be completely evaluated at compile time, reducing the work necessary at run time and enabling other compiler optimizat ions.
+Errors ordinar ily detec ted at run time can be rep orted at compile time when their operands are constants, such as integer division by zero, str ing indexing out of bounds, and any floating-p oint operat ion that would result in a non-finite value.